 Our goal is to help people - world wide - know more about microdosing psychedelics.
 Due to the increasing number of requests, we can no longer answer each of you personally.
+This website is under construction.
+We are adding new research protocols.
+Please check back soon to read about what we've learned so far, share your stories, enjoy stories and art about microdosing, connect to other resources, and participate in follow up surveys.
+Thank you so much for your interest in microdosing and participation and engagement up to this point.

 This website has information on microdosing, including a protocol many people have used to microdose safely.
 What we offer is information on safe and effective microdose use.
 We do that by enrolling people in studies, then recording and analyzing their reports.
 We then share the results.
 We also advise and support other research projects related to microdosing.
 We will not be including comments on higher dose effects, sacred uses, MDMA, issues of legality, training, or other current research and resources.
 Here is a link to our Frequently Asked Questions.